Tiered vs Flat-Rate Subscription Database Design

 For tiered: Re-evaluate usage against the old tier boundaries up to the switch timestamp.
 Generate a delta adjustment.

-Step 4: Generate a proration_line_item record with negative amount for credits, positive for upgrades.
+Step 4: Generate a proration_line_item record with idempotency guard.

 INSERT INTO invoice_line_items (